-External Funding Reserve The External Funding Reserve holds funds received in 2017/18 which were carried forward at the year end and will be fully utilised during 2018/19 in line with any terms and conditions.
-The reserve absorbs timing differences in relation to income received as external funding from partners, which is to be used to fund specific activities and policing services. £0.106m
+Domestic Violence Reserve The Domestic Violence Reserve holds funds which have been set aside by the Commissioner to support work undertaken jointly with local National Health Services and Local Authority partners, over a planned period, aimed at tackling domestic abuse.
+The reserve will be used to fund the work being undertaken by local authority Health Advocates and supports one of the key objectives in the Commissioners Police and Crime Plan, 'tackling domestic and sexual abuse'. £0.300m External Funding Reserve The External Funding Reserve holds funds received in 2016/17 which were carried forward at the year end and will be fully utilised during 2017/18 in line with any terms and conditions.
+The reserve absorbs timing differences in relation to income received as external funding from partners, which is to be used to fund specific activities and policing services. £0.099m NERSOU Reserve The NERSOU Reserve comprises the Northumbria share of the North East Regional Special Operations Unit (NERSOU) Reserve.

-NERSOU Reserve

-The NERSOU Reserve comprises the Northumbria share of the North East Regional Special Operations Unit (NERSOU) Reserve.
 NERSOU is the 3 force collaboration with Durham and Cleveland tackling serious and organised crime across the region.
-The NERSOU reserve is expected to be fully utilised during 2018/19. £0.113m

-General Fund Total £13.458m

-Capital Receipts Reserve

-The Capital Receipts Reserve comprises funds from the sale of the Commissioners estate under the Estates Rationalisation Programme.
+The majority of the NERSOU reserve will be used in 2017/18 towards the fit-out costs of the new North East Regional Crime Prevention Centre (NERCPC). £0.393m General Fund Total £16.916m Capital Receipts Reserve The Capital Receipts Reserve comprises funds from the sale of the Commissioners estate under the Estates Rationalisation Programme.
 These are being utilised over the medium term to fund the capital programme and to minimise impact on the Commissioners borrowing costs.
-Capital receipts available in 2017/18 have been fully utilised to fund capital expenditure during the year.
-Further receipts are anticipated over the MTFS period 2018/19 to 2021/22, with all funds being used to fund the capital programme and minimise the impact of borrowing costs on the revenue budget in the most cost effective manner. nil

-Capital Grants Reserve

-This represents grant funding provided by the Home Office to forces in relation to specific capital costs for ESN (Emergency Services Network), to be used at the appropriate time within the programme. £0.301m

-Total Usable Reserves £13.759m
+Capital receipts available as at 31 March 2017 will be fully utilised to fund the Commissioners capital programme during 2018/19.
+Further receipts are anticipated over the MTFS period 2018/19 to 2021/22, with all funds being used to fund the capital programme and minimise the impact of borrowing costs on the revenue budget in the most cost effective manner. £3.290m Capital Grants Reserve This represents grant funding provided by the Home Office to forces in relation to specific capital costs for ESN (Emergency Services Network), to be used at the appropriate time within the programme. £0.679m Total Usable Reserves £20.885m

-2. Comparison with other Police Force areas
+3. Comparison with other police force areas

-- 2.1 During the 2017/18 financial year, the Police and Crime Commissioners Treasurers' Society (PACCTS) obtained information for all 43 geographical police force areas in England and Wales.
-The data obtained by PACCTS reflects the reserves position for each force as at 31 March 2017.
-It is anticipated that PACCTS will circulate the updated position as at 31 March 2018 later in the year. - 2.2 The minimum level of general reserves is a matter for local policy, with many areas having a minimum level of 3% or less (compared to 2% for Northumbria).
-Chief Finance Officers are guided by their external auditor's assessment and by HMICFRS (Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services) in their PEEL (Police Effectiveness, Efficiency and Legitimacy) inspections, as to the appropriateness of reserve levels.
+- The Police and Crime Commissioners Treasurers' Society (PACCTS) obtained information for all 43 geographical police force areas in England and Wales.
+The minimum level of general reserves is a matter for local policy, with many areas 3.1 - 3.2 having a minimum level of 3% or less (compared to 2% for Northumbria).
+Chief

+Finance Officers are guided by their external auditor's assessment and by HMICFRS (Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services) in their PEEL (Police Effectiveness, Efficiency and Legitimacy) inspections as to the appropriateness of reserve levels.
 In most cases, either no comment was made or the assessment was that reserve levels were appropriate.
 However, one force area was advised to increase their threshold from 2% of Net Revenue Expenditure (NRE) to between 3% and 5% of NRE.